-In addition to meeting general education and major requirements, the student generally has a number of free elective credits available in the 124credit total (depending on choice of major).
+In addition to meeting Integrative General Education and major requirements, the student generally has a number of free elective credits available in the 124-credit total (depending on choice of major).
 The student may use these free elective credits in accordance with his or her own interests.
 In some cases a second major can be chosen, or a minor area of study may be elected (see the sections on college courses for descriptions of all available minors).
-The student may also use these free elective credits to pursue a pre-professional program or a career concentration (see the sections on preprofessional programs and career concentrations for descriptions of available options).
+The student may also use these free elective credits to pursue a pre-professional program or a career concentration (see the sections on pre-professional programs and career concentrations for descriptions of available options).